hiceron/sunlight-supply-2.0/TASK.md

 - [x] Implement Firebase Auth for admin and user interactions
 - [ ] Build Contact form with Firestore storage and email notifications
     - Note: For admin notifications, you can use **Zapier** (to hook messages from Realtime Database without code changes) or **EmailJS** (requires small code update to send emails directly from the frontend).
 Both options work on the Spark (free) plan.
-- [ ] Integrate Stripe payments with secure Cloud Functions
+- [-] Integrate Stripe payments with secure Cloud Functions
+    - Paused: Requires Firebase Blaze (paid) plan for backend payment processing with Cloud Functions.
+Free alternative: Use Stripe Checkout client-only (limited, not recommended for production), or a third-party payment provider with client-only APIs.
 - [ ] Set up react-i18next for bilingual content (EN/TH)
 - [ ] Implement SEO meta tags and dynamic Open Graph tags per page
 - [ ] Add analytics tracking (Firebase Analytics + Google Analytics)